Review: MORBID COLORS (2018)

-Myca (Kara Grey, Payton’s Burden) and Devin (Lanae Hyneman) are sisters.
+Myca (Kara Grey, Payton’s Burden) and Devin (Lanae Hyneman, Real Cool Time) are sisters.
 Apart from a rough life, they have little in common though.
 Myca is a manipulative junkie who’s just come back to town.
 Devin would probably be the only one to miss her if she left again.
 However, when her band’s drummer ends up in jail Devin gets her sister a gig as their drummer.
 Unfortunately, this ends with Myca vomiting blood on stage and both of them getting the boot.

-In the aftermath of this Myca tells her sister she was turned after an encounter with Gloria (Cindy Maples, 10/31, Hell Is Full) a wealthy female vampire.
+In the aftermath of this Myca tells her sister she was turned after an encounter with Gloria (Cindy Maples, 10/31, Myth: Bigfoot Hunters) a wealthy female vampire.
 And the only hope of reversing it is to track her down and kill her.
 Are these the delusions of a drug-addled mind?
 Or is Myca’s humanity really at stake?

 Like Martin, Myca lacks fangs.
 She also doesn’t have a problem going out during the day and is visible in a mirror.
 Which leaves us questioning her claims even more.
 Indeed, Morbid Colors is more of a grim road trip than a horror movie.
 Which, having seen the director’s previous film Margo, shouldn’t have surprised me.